Pooryamb/benchmark_structural_aligners4pfam_annotation/README.md

 #bash $sh_path   #This is for running on a single machine.
 The upper line should be commented if this one is going to be run
 ```

-Next, a PSSM is created from each MSA.